iamrohitg/iamrohitg/README.md

 ## 🚀 Projects
 - **Web3 Crowdfunding Platform** - FundRise is a decentralized crowdfunding platform that runs on the blockchain
 - **Chat Application** - Microsoft Teams clone built with React JS and Chat Engine
-- **To-Do List Web Application** - A simple to-do list web application that allows users to keep track of their tasks and priorities
+- **PG Life Web Application** - A Full-Stack Web Application developed using HTML, CSS, Bootstrap 5, JavaScript, AJAX, PHP, MySQL.
 <!-- - **365DataScience Challenge** - Analytics and visualization of a database and building an ML model to predict new paid subscribers -->
 <!-- - **Almad (Web App)** - Online learning platform -->